YAIxPOZAlabs/Improving-TrXL-for-ComMU/README.md

 Please refer to the explanations below to generate certain samples needed for evaluation.

 ## Generating Samples for Evaluation
-for CAS we generat samples based on traing meta data and for Diversity & Controllability we generate samples based on validation meta data for transformer-XL with GE, use
+for CAS we generate samples based on traing meta data and for Diversity & Controllability we generate samples based on validation meta data.

+for transformer-XL with GE, use
 ```
 Improving-TrXL-for-ComMU/